Signature of nonequilibrium quantum phase transition in the long time average of Loschmidt echo: Long time average of Loschmidt echo and quench dynamics

 where the winding number is either $0$ or $1$, depending on the parameters.
 It follows that the winding number $\nu =1$ for $|h/J|\leqslant 1$ corresponding to the topological phase, otherwise $\nu =0$ represents the trivial phase.
 We focus on the region of $h/J\geqslant 0$ and the phase transition point is given by $h_{c}/J=1$.

 Now we consider the quench process with $h(t)=h_{i}\theta (-t)+h_{f}\theta (t)$.
 We prepare the ground state of quantum Ising model $H(h_{i})$ in fermion representation as the initial state.
-For convenience, we can calculate the rate function of the long time average of LE which has the form { } In the limit of $L\rightarrow\infty$, the momentum $k$ distributes continuously and we can get
+For convenience, we can calculate the rate function of the long time average of LE which has the form {